 This section requires between 55 and 60 minutes to complete.
 This section tests your ability to read passages and answer questions based on those passages.
-In addition, you're required to read and interpret correspondence, understand and interpret a diagram, pluck specific information out of a text and interpret viewpoints from a text.
+In addition, you're required to read and interpret correspondence, understand and interpret a diagram, pluck specific information out of a text, and interpret viewpoints from a text.

 Section 3: Writing

-This section is the heaviest as it only has two questions, but it requires between 53 and 60 minutes to complete.
+This section is the heaviest as it only has two questions but requires between 53 and 60 minutes to complete.
 It assesses your ability to answer questions with English-written answers.
 The first question requires you to write a coherent English email based on a brief, and the second requires you to respond to specific survey questions.

 Section 4: Speaking

 With only 15-20 minutes allotted to this section, it's the shortest section of the CELPIP test.
 This section tests your ability to reply verbally to on-screen prompts.
 This is assessed by the candidate advising on a particular problem, talking about a personal experience, describing a specific scene, making verbal predictions, making comparisons and using their language ability to be persuasive.
 It would help if, in addition, you made sense of a difficult situation, expressed opinions, and described an unusual situation.

 You can take a free online CELPIP sample test on the CELPIP Canada website to get an idea of this test.